Sunsets are a highlight of any vacation. They are a display of nature’s beauty that we often don’t have time to take in properly in our daily life.

 Rather than palms, the beach has Aruba’s distinctive divi-divi trees.
 Gnarled and weathered into a twisted shape resonant of a bonsai, these evergreens point to the west with the prevailing winds.

-A divi-divi tree against the sunset is an immediately recognizable image of Aruba.
+A divi-divi tree against the sunset is an immediately recognizable image that Aruba is known for.
 If it’s not the best sunset in the world, or at least the Caribbean, it will do just fine until a better one comes along.

 Read: Best Beaches in Aruba